gcross/LogicGrowsOnTrees/TUTORIAL.md

-There is an important caveat, however: it only makes sense to resume an exploration using a checkpoint *if you have not changed the program*, because in general if you change the program then you change the `Tree`, which means that the checkpoint is no longer a valid; in particular, if the explored part of the tree changes then your current sum over results is no longer correct, and if the shape of the tree changes then in general the checkpoint will not line up with it and will raise an error.
-(Having said this, if you make a change that only affects parts of the tree that have not been explored then you *might* be fine.)
+There is an important caveat, however: it only makes sense to resume an exploration using a checkpoint *if you have not changed the program*, because in general if you change the program, then you change the `Tree`, which means that the checkpoint is no longer a valid; in particular, if the explored part of the tree changes, then your current sum over results is no longer correct, and if the shape of the tree changes, then in general the checkpoint will not line up with it and will raise an error.
+(Having said this, if you make a change that only affects parts of the tree that have not been explored, then you *might* be fine.)

-Because of this, it will rarely make sense to resume from a `Failure` if your program is pure because an exception will almost always signal the presence of a bug.
-The main reason for including the progress with the `Failure` is because, although we have not discussed this, it is possible to write logic programs that run in the I/O monad and requires access to, say, a database server; if the database server goes down then it makes perfect sense to restart it and then resume the run from the last progress.
+Because of this, it will rarely make sense to resume from a `Failure` if your program is pure, because an exception will almost always signal the presence of a bug.
+The main reason for including the `progress` with the `Failure` is because, although we have not discussed this, it is possible to write logic programs that run in the I/O monad and require access to, say, a database server; if the database server goes down it makes perfect sense to restart it and resume the run from the last `progress`.

-In the following code, we show an example of resuming after aborting as well as of a non-trivial controller (also given in `tutorial/tutorial-7.hs`):
+In the following code, we show an example of resuming after aborting, as well as of a non-trivial controller (also given in `tutorial/tutorial-7.hs`):

 ```haskell